Zordaan/OpenFace/README.md

 <h1>OpenFace++</h1>

 <h2>Introduction</h2>
 OpenFace++ was created for my diploma thesis [LINK].
 It is based on the original <a href="https://github.com/TadasBaltrusaitis/OpenFace">OpenFace</a> codebase from August 2016.
-OpenFace++ contains several modifications and extensions.
+OpenFace++ contains several modifications and extensions described below.

 <hr/>
 <h2>Comparison to OpenFace</h2>